ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;$B_e, B_f$:&nbsp;&nbsp;	Constants according to Brunt (1932) (depend on latitude) [-]

-If no information on the number of bright sunshine hours is available, the relative sunshine duration term is estimated using the Ångström equation:
+*If no information on the number of bright sunshine hours is available*, the **relative sunshine duration term** is estimated using the Ångström equation:

 $$
 \frac{n}{L_d}= \frac{(\frac{R_{g,d}}{R_{a,d}})-A_a}{B_a}